NOTE: As of May 2023, we are ONLY accepting applications from graduate students for the 2023-2024 school year.

 All writing and speaking consultants will be required to:

-- Attain tutor certification from the College Reading and Learning Association by the end of the first semester of employment.
+- Attain tutor certification from the College Reading and Learning Association (CRLA) by the end of the first semester of employment.
 Certification requires that tutors take our weekly class, attend our weekly staff meetings and orientations, and tutor for at least 25 hours during the semester.
-Consultants are paid for all time spent in training.
+Consultants are paid for time spent in training.

 - Graduate students, based on their experience and education level, will be expected to take on additional duties such as assisting with writing retreats and/or taking on leadership positions.

-All consultants begin work in the fall semester.
+Interviews conducted in spring are for positions starting in the fall semester.
 No summer work will be available for new hires.